 - Innovation Orientation

 - Self Confidence

 - Multitasking and Time Management

-With this, we have given you a summary of a standard product manager job description.
-Let us now look at the current and prospects for this role in India.
+With this, we have given you a summary of a what is product manager job description.
+Let us look at the current prospects for this role in India.

 Scope of Product Manager Careers in India